drone-labs/about/README.md

 Assuming the board is running the previously built firmware, copy the applications to the target filesystem correct location

-First, log into the board shell and stop the application:
+First, ssh into the board and stop the application:

 	$ ssh root@192.168.7.2  (default password = root)
 	# /etc/init.d/S60arduplane stop

+Exit ssh session and do the copies

 	# exit

-Exit the shell and do the copies

 	$ scp ./build/blue/bin/a* root@192.168.7.2:/usr/bin/ardupilot

 Relog into the board and restart the application (a **reboot** is safer)